cs0320-s2023/final-project-jhickey4-bleahey-awick2-jriccia2-1/README.md

   on the player have little to no functionality.

 - The web player continues to play music when the user logs out and returns to the home page.
-This is an issue we plan to address in the future, but is not a core-functionality-breaking bug.
+This is an issue we plan to address in the future, but it is not a core-functionality-breaking bug.

 ### Future Features (?)